Do you know the difference between marble and granite?

-Both are quarried from the earth, but granite and marble (and marble’s relatives: limestone, onyx and travertine) are different from each other.
+Both are quarried from the earth, but granite and marble (and marble’s relatives: limestone, onyx, and travertine) are different from each other.
 The greatest difference lies in the porosity, which affects the softness and durability of marble when compared to granite.

-Here are 3 white stones.
+Below are 3 white stones.
 All beautiful, but the characteristics are different.